cvivianc/LGS/README.md

     complete HTML

 **25.05.22 Jordan**
-- created href link/buttons to take user to our Forum page
+- Created href link/buttons to take user to our Forum page
 - Created and then added logo to homepage
-- Started developing category logos and buttons
+- Added category logos and buttons (will change arrangment and had CSS to discussion board button)
-- Added magnifying glasses
+- Added magnifying glasses and help button
+- Uploaded arrow up button (Needs to be implemented into HTML)